actions/stale/README.md

 #### close-pr-label

 The label that will be added to the pull request when closed automatically.
 It will be automatically removed if the pull request is no longer closed nor locked.

 Default value: unset

+#### exempt-issue-labels

+The label(s) that can omit to automatically mark as stale the issue.
+It can be a comma separated list of labels (e.g: `label1,label2`).

+If unset (or an empty string), this option will not alter the stale workflow.

+Default value: unset

+#### exempt-pr-labels

+The label(s) that can omit to automatically mark as stale the pull request.
+It can be a comma separated list of labels (e.g: `label1,label2`).

+If unset (or an empty string), this option will not alter the stale workflow.

+Default value: unset